Extremality in semidistributive lattices: Introduction

 I am very grateful to my advisors Samuele Giraudo and Hugh Thomas.
-I also want to thank Antoine Abram for helpful discussions, and Clément Chenevière for pointed out some known results on the Cambrian lattices.
+I also want to thank Antoine Abram for helpful discussions, Félix Reutenauer who used a supercomputer to run my program to obtain Proposition \ref{prop:computercambrian}, and Clément Chenevière for pointing out some known results on the Cambrian lattices.
 I was supported by NSERC Discovery Grants RGPIN-2022-03960 and RGPIN-2024-04465.